Content Creator Guide

 Note: Appeals are NOT available for zero-tolerance violations.
 Don't just resubmit the same thing and hope for a different result - understand what needs to change, fix it, and resubmit.

-Zero Tolerance (instant permanent ban, no appeals): CSAM, grooming, underage sexualization, school uniforms in sexual contexts, non-consensual sexual content (including CNC/dubious consent), incest, bestiality, terrorism, hate speech, self-harm/suicide promotion, fake engagement
+Zero Tolerance (instant permanent ban, no appeals): CSAM, grooming, underage sexualization, school uniforms in sexual contexts, non-consensual sexual content (including CNC/dubious consent), biological incest, bestiality, terrorism, hate speech, self-harm/suicide promotion, fake engagement, AI safety circumvention

 All permanent bans extend to every official ISEKAI ZERO community platform.